 First step of Alice/Mayo Analysis

-The court’s characterization of the claimed invention is more understandable when understood in context of the patent specification which explained that ordering prepared foods was historically done verbally and the order written down on a piece of paper.
-The patent owner explained that because there was no simple technique for creating restaurant menus on a computer was the reason that widespread use of computer technology to take food orders at a restaurant was not utilized.
-The patented invention allowed the user to enter a menu (i.e., first menu) on a desktop computer at the food provider (e.g., pizza parlor) and then transfer the menu to a tablet computer which would be the second menu.
-This simplified the process for creating restaurant menus on a tablet computer.
+The court’s characterization of the claimed invention is more understandable when understood in the context of the patent specification which explained that ordering prepared foods was historically done verbally and the order written down on a piece of paper.
+The patent owner explained that there was no simple technique for creating restaurant menus on a computer was the reason that the widespread use of computer technology to take food orders at a restaurant was not utilized.
+The patented invention allowed the user to enter a menu (i.e., the first menu) on the desktop computer at the food provider (e.g., pizza parlor) and then transfer the menu to the tablet computer which would be the second menu.
+This simplified the process of creating restaurant menus on a tablet computer.

 Second step of Alice/Mayo Analysis

 For example, in one of the claims, the modified second menu could be linked to a specific customer at a specific table.
-Amaranth argued that this was unconventional and unique at the time of filing (Application was filed in 1999) because the very capability of linking a particular order to a particular customer at a table was novel then and unique to mobility and wireless handheld devices.
-Nevertheless, the court found that this feature was directed to an insignificant post solution activity.
-In other words, this feature was not related to the activity of creating a menu from a desktop computer to a tablet computer identified in step one but was instead related to activity that occurred after that menu creation process.
-Thus, the claims were directed to an abstract idea, not patentable subject matter and thus unpatentable.
+Amaranth argued that this was unconventional and unique at the time of filing (The application was filed in 1999) because the very capability of linking a particular order to a particular customer at a table was novel then and unique to mobility and wireless handheld devices.
+Nevertheless, the court found that this feature was directed to an insignificant post-solution activity.
+In other words, this feature was not related to the activity of creating a menu from a desktop computer to a tablet computer identified in step one but was instead related to an activity that occurred after that menu creation process.
+Thus, the claims were directed to an abstract idea, not patentable subject matter, and thus unpatentable.

 A possible strategy for patentable subject matter rejections

 Based on this decision, there may be a case for trying to achieve a broader definition of the invention in the first step of the two-step Alice/Mayo analysis so that the alleged solution activity would be considered as being part of the invention and not a post-solution activity.